UiharuKazari2008/SOS-Keychip/README.md

       --shutdown         Unmount and Check-Out
       --encryptSetup     Setup Encryption of Application Volumes
-      --dontCleanup      Do not unmount all disk images mounted
+      --dontCleanup      Do not unmount all disk images mounted --displayState     state.txt file used by "A.S.R."                [string] --configState      current_config.txt file used by "A.S.R."       [string] --logFile          Log file for powershell transactions           [string]
 ```

 ## Modifying Games Data after inital Install